 Posterior tibial tendon dysfunction (PTTD), sometimes referred to as adult acquired flat foot deformity is a musculoskeletal condition whereby the tendon of the tibialis posterior becomes dysfunctional.
 The tibialis posterior muscle activates during gait to stabilise the arch of the foot and to help slow down and control pronation as the foot strikes the ground.
 Therefore, when the tendon becomes dysfunctional the arch of the foot is more likely to flatten and over pronation becomes more likely.
-When this occurs the foot becomes more unstable as the midfoot is subject to mechanical overloading, both from body weight and the contraction of the calf muscles which causes a powerful pronation moment.
+When this occurs the foot becomes more unstable as the mid foot is subject to mechanical overloading, both from body weight and the contraction of the calf muscles which causes a powerful pronation moment.
 As a result of these abnormal stresses, ligaments and soft tissue structures in the foot can stretch and deform over time (acquire a flat foot).
+Posterior tibial tendon dysfunction can be very painful.

 Risk factors include pre-existing flat foot, age, obesity, female gender, sedentary lifestyle, diabetes high blood pressure, previous trauma and inflammatory diseases.